oarepo/theme/README.md

 See [`tests/test_webpack.py`](tests/test_webpack.py) for examples.

-## Integration with OARepo Applications
+## Usage in NRP repositories

-### Using the Theme in Your Application
+### Runtime usage

-The theme is automatically registered via Invenio entry points when installed:
+When you generate a new NRP repository based on InvenioRDM, the theme is automatically installed and registered for use via Invenio entry points

 ```python
 [project.entry-points."invenio_assets.webpack"]